-Startups and SMEs: we need your help to tackle maritime decarbonisation issues
+Working with Startups and SMEs to help tackle maritime decarbonisation issues

-In partnership with Seaspan, Inmarsat and Lloyd’s Register, we are looking for novel solutions that have the potential to decrease emissions and help the maritime industry on its route to net zero.
-Four innovation challenge areas spanning, crew safety and training, benchmarking of emissions, real time risk management and carbon capture are being considered.
+In partnership with Seaspan, Inmarsat and Lloyd’s Register, we have been looking for novel solutions that have the potential to decrease emissions and help the maritime industry on its route to net zero.
+Four innovation challenge areas including:

 Challenge 1- Improving crew safety around alternative fuels

 We are working towards developing and solutions to solve issues across four challenge areas; improving crew safety around alternative fuels, tools to benchmark and create lifecycle assessments for vessel emissions, managing the risks presented by alternative fuels in real time and carbon capture.

 Though conventional fuels can be dangerous, they are well understood and crew members usually understand how to use and handle them safely.
 Handling the wide range of alternative fuels that are going to be needed to successfully decarbonise the industry requires specialist knowledge.
 Further, some of those fuels are hazardous to human health and crew exposure to them needs to be carefully monitored and limited where possible.